 - • Expectant parent and new family program development

-For the last 14 years, Caron has directly run and now supervises all of the JCC program departments that provide experiences for children under the age of 18, including the Early Childhood Center, day camps, overnight camp and family programs.
+For the last 14 years, Caron has directly run and now supervises all JCC program departments that provide experiences for children under the age of 18, including the Early Childhood Center, day camps, overnight camp and family programs.
 Caron was the first director of the Shalom Baby program which has welcomed over 1000 new Jewish babies in the Denver area since 2002.
 Caron expanded programming for expectant parents and their young children to include family engagement experiences which supported families as they moved through their Jewish parenting journey.
 Caron has spoken nationally to lay and professional leadership about how to create similar programs in their organizations.

-In 2007, Caron took over the supervision of the JCC Early Childhood Center and extended this vision of working with families to the school.
-Over the years, she cultivated a philosophy upheld now by all of the mission-based program departments of the JCC, which is steeped in substantive relationship building, Jewish family engagement, strong communication and parent partnership.
+In 2007, Caron took over supervision of the JCC Early Childhood Center and extended this vision of working with families to the school.
+Over the years, she cultivated a philosophy, upheld now by all of the mission-based program departments of the JCC, which is steeped in substantive relationship building, Jewish family engagement, strong communication and parent partnership.
 Caron was instrumental in creating a new organizational structure in the Early Childhood Center which successfully aligned the school’s pedagogical vision with daily operations and restructured the administrative team; all of which has resulted in creating one of Denver’s top early childhood programs.
 Caron holds double Master’s Degrees in Social Work and Jewish Non-Profit Management from the University of Southern California and Hebrew Union College-Jewish Institute of Religion.Contact Caron

 Consults with sports and wellness staff about programming and facilities.
 Oversees programs and services for health and wellness, including Discover @ the JCC, DiscoverCATCH, and Lenny Krayzelburg-JCC Swim Academy.
 Educational coordinator for Sports and Wellness conferences, and preferred vendor contact for sports and wellness-related vendors.Contact Steven